-- 1. Remove the gasoline cap. - Slowly add gasoline to the tank.
+- 1. Remove the gasoline cap. - 2.
+Slowly add gasoline to the tank.
+Tank is full when gasoline reaches red circle on screen.
 DO NOT OVERFILL.
 Gasoline can expand after filling.
 A minimum of 1⁄4 in.
 (6.4 mm) of space left in the tank is required for gasoline expansion, although more than 1⁄4 in.
 (6.4 mm) is recommended.
 Gasoline can be forced out of the tank as a result of expansion if overfilled, and can affect the stable running condition of the generator.